Sherri Marie (Evans) Berg: Beloved Wife, Mother & Friend.

 Sherri ran the race well and finished her job as a great mom.

-When that happened, our daughter Sophia was a year old and from that time forward, Sherri could no longer pick her up.
+When that happened, not long after this picture was taken (see above), our daughter Sophia was almost a year old and from that time forward, Sherri could no longer pick her up.

-Prior to this, Sherri had gotten her dance degree from the U of O (far right):Was a successful business owner (Cafe 131 in Springfield that she owned from 1989-1994).
-Would beat me in tennis and we would go backpacking for a week at a time.
+Prior to this, Sherri had gotten her dance degree from the U of O and then became a successful business owner (Cafe 131 in Springfield that she owned from 1989-1994).
+Very fit, we would go backpacking for a week at a time.
 She got much of her identity for what she Could Do.

 But, she learned over time when she couldn't DO much, that she had to get her identity from WHO SHE IS.